Multi-View Attention Multiple-Instance Learning Enhanced by LLM Reasoning for Cognitive Distortion Detection: Introduction

-Our primary contributions are summarized as follows: \begin{itemize} \item We obtained high-quality labels for 10 cognitive distortion types through expert review by 10 psychologists. \item We structured each utterance into three psychologically grounded components (ELB) and incorporated this information into the LLM input to support more informed and context-aware inference. \item We proposed the first MIL-based framework that treats each LLM-inferred cognitive distortion as an instance and integrates both the predicted type and LLM-assigned salience score into a unified classification model. \end{itemize}
+Our primary contributions are summarized as follows: \begin{enumerate} \item We obtained high-quality labels for 10 cognitive distortion types through expert review by 10 psychologists. \item We structured each utterance into three psychologically grounded components (ELB) and incorporated this information into the LLM input to support more informed and context-aware inference. \item We proposed the MIL-based framework that treats each LLM-inferred cognitive distortion as an instance, integrating both the predicted types and LLM-assigned salience score into a unified classification model. \end{enumerate}